blockfirm/pine-payment-server/README.md

     {
-        "id": "", (string) The ID of the contact request "from": "" (string) Pine address of the user who sent the contact request "createdAt": "" (date) When the contact request was created },
+        "id": "", (string) The ID of the contact request "from": "" (string) Pine address of the user who sent the contact request "createdAt": 1550706061 (integer) When the contact request was created (unix timestamp) },
     ...
 ]